 Saudi Arabia's finance companies' segment remains relatively small as compared to the Saudi financial system as a whole, although SAMA has recently introduced policy adjustments that are intended to ease finance companies' operations and help increase their market share, while also ensuring that finance companies follow prudent practices.
-As at 31 December 2015, Saudi Arabia's non-bank finance sector's total assets were equivalent to 1.2 per cent. of the total assets of the Saudi financial system.
-As at 31 December 2015, there were 30 finance companies licensed in Saudi Arabia, of which 12 were licensed during 2015.
+As at 31 December 2016, Saudi Arabia's non-bank finance sector's total assets were equivalent to 1.6 per cent. of the total assets of the Saudi financial system, compared to 1.2 per cent. of the total assets of the Saudi financial system, compared to 1.2 per cent. of the total assets of the Saudi finance 2015.
+As at 31 December 2016, there were 34 finance companies licensed in Saudi Arabia, of which four were licensed during 2016 and 12 were licensed during 2015.
 SAMA has introduced a comprehensive policy framework by which finance companies should operate, which includes macro-prudential measures and risk management requirements.

-During the year ended 31 December 2015, total finance companies' assets increased by 25 per cent. to SAR 37.5 billion (U.S.\$10.0 billion), equivalent to 1.4 per cent. of nominal GDP, and 2.5 per cent. of Saudi Arabia's non-oil nominal GDP in the year ended 31 December 2015.
-These assets also represented 1.6 per cent. of Saudi Arabia's total bank assets as at 31 December 2015.
-In the year ended 31 December 2015, total credit extended by finance companies accounted for 1.9 per cent. of total credit in Saudi Arabia's banking sector.
-This represented a growth rate of 25 per cent. as compared to 2014, reaching SAR 28.0 billion (U.S.\$7.5 billion) in the year ended 31 December 2015.
-Finance companies' credit classification comprises real estate and non-real estate credit, with an average loan maturity of 15 years for real estate and three to four years for non-real estate.
-The amount of credit in respect of real estate represented approximately one-third of the total credit extended by finance companies as at 31 December 2015.
+During the year ended 31 December 2016, total finance companies' assets increased by 5.0 per cent. to SAR 38.9 billion (U.S.\$10.4 billion), equivalent to 1.6 per cent. of nominal GDP, and 2.2 per cent. of Saudi Arabia's non-oil nominal GDP in the year ended 31 December 2016, compared to SAR 37.1 billion (U.S.\$9.9 billion), which was equivalent to 1.5 per cent. of nominal GDP, and 2.1 per cent. of Saudi Arabia's non-oil nominal GDP in the year ended 31 December 2015.
+These assets also represented 1.7 per cent. of Saudi Arabia's total bank assets as at 31 December 2016, compared to 1.6 per cent. of Saudi Arabia's total bank assets as at 31 December 2016.

+In the year ended 31 December 2016, total credit extended by finance companies reached SAR 31.0 billion (U.S.\$8.3 billion), accounting for 2.3 per cent. of total credit in Saudi Arabia's banking sector and representing a growth rate of 10.0 per cent. as compared to total credit extended by finance companies of SAR 28.0 billion (U.S.\$7.5 billion) in the year ended 31 December 2015, which accounted for 1.9 per cent. of total credit in Saudi Arabia's banking sector and represented growth rate of 25.0 per cent. as compared to the year ended 31 December 2014.
+Finance companies' credit classification comprises real estate and nonreal estate credit, with an average loan maturity of 15 years for real estate and three to four years for nonreal estate.
+The amount of credit in respect of real estate represented 31.4 per cent. of the total credit extended by finance companies as at 31 December 2016, compared to 32.7 per cent. of the total credit extended by finance companies as at 31 December 2015.